Godalming: Early history

 The earliest evidence of human activity in the Godalming area is from the Stone Age.
 At least two Paleolithic hand axes as well as Mesolithic flint blades and flakes have been found in the civil parish.
-In 2017, a local schoolboy found a Bronze Age barbed and tanged arrowhead, which he subsequently donated to Godalming Museum.
+In 2017, a local schoolboy discovered a Bronze Age barbed and tanged arrowhead, which he subsequently donated to Godalming Museum.
 The higher ground above the River Wey floodplain at Charterhouse was occupied during the middle Iron Age and human habitation is thought to have continued into the early Roman period.
-There is thought to have been a small farmstead on the site in the late first century C.E. and there was a villa at Binscombe.
+There is thought to have been a small farmstead on the site in the late first century C.E. and there was also a villa at Binscombe.

 The Anglo-Saxon settlement at Godalming is thought to have been founded in the 6th or early 7th centuries, in the area surrounding the parish church.
 The oldest stonework in the church dates from c.
 820 and the base of the west wall of the tower is of Anglo-Saxon origin.
 The earliest documentary evidence for Godalming, is from the will of Alfred the Great in 880, in which the settlement and surrounding land is left to his nephew, Æthelwold ætheling.
 By the end of the Anglo-Saxon period, the town was the administrative centre of the Godalming Hundred, which stretched from Puttenham in the northwest to Chiddingfold in the southeast.

 Governance

 The town appears as Godelminge in Domesday Book; in 1086 it was held by Ranulf Flambard, who also held Tuesley and parts of Guildford.
 The manor had sufficient land for 25 plough teams.
 It included 40 acres of meadow, woodland for 103 swine, three mills, two churches, and generated an annual income of £34.
-Farncombe appears in Domesday book as Fernecome and was held by Odo of Bayeux.
+Farncombe appears in Domesday Book as Fernecome and was held by Odo of Bayeux.

 At some point in the late 11th century, the Manor of Godalming was divided into two parts.
 The King's Manor was held by the Crown through the 12th century.
 There is evidence to suggest that it was held by Stephen de Turnham in 1206, but in 1221 it was granted to the Bishop of Salisbury by Henry III.
 It was held by the Bishop until 1541, when it was conveyed to Thomas Paston, who returned it to the Crown the following year.
 It was held by the monarch through the Tudor period until 1601, when Elizabeth I sold it to George More of Loseley Park.

 The second part of the Manor of Godalming, known as the Rectory Manor or Deanshold, was granted to Salisbury Cathedral by Henry I in the early 12th century.
-It remained in the custodianship of the Dean and Chapter until the mid-19th century.
-For much of its history, the manor was leased by the Castillion family, but was held by the Ogelthorpe family in the 18th century.
+It remained in the custodianship of the dean and chapter until the mid-19th century.
+For much of its history, the manor was leased to the Castillion family, but was held by the Ogelthorpe family in the 18th century.
 In 1846, the Rectory Manor was transferred to the Ecclesiastical Commissioners, who began to break up and sell off the estate in the early 1860s.